 Today’s recipe gives the classic wedge a Greek twist.
 Cucumbers, Greek olives, feta cheese crumbles, and tomatoes top the iceberg wedge while a drizzle of herbed dressing adds extra zest.

 This salad is super festive for the holidays but just as comfortable at a backyard barbeque.
 If you’re hunting for good tomatoes in winter, try grape tomatoes.
 While a bit harder to chop than romas, they tend to have more flavor this time of year.
 You can easily make this salad dairy-free by omitting the feta cheese.
-Be sure to omit the cheese if you’re doing a Whole 30.

 - 1 head iceberg lettuce cored and rinsed